 Just like traditional health insurance, Medicare doesn’t prioritize oral health.
-Dental exams should be had every year at least.
+Dental exams should be had every year, ideally.
 They average between $60 and $120 with no insurance, according to 1Dental.
 Medicare Part A (hospital insurance) will only pay for certain dental services provided while you’re in the hospital.

 Eye Exams For Rx Glasses, Contact Lenses

 Again, just like with traditional health insurance, Medicare does not cover eye exams or costs associated with glasses and contact lenses.
 According to Warby Parker, the average cost of an eye exam without insurance is around $100.